wish13yt/sharkey-api-docs/sharkey-api-docs/docs/posting.md

 # Defederation
 localOnly accepts a boolean, and if true, will not show your post to other instances of Sharkey and other ActivityPub servers.
 This also shows a rocket ship icon next to the time counter on your post.
+# Visibility
+Visibility accepts the following values:

+- public (Public)

+- home (Home)

+- followers (Followers)

+- specified (Direct)

+If specified is the input, you provide users who you want to see your post. visibleUserIds uses an array of Sharkey user IDs.

+This example below shows what it would look like to send it directly to @wish on sharkey.nomaakip.xyz.

+`"visibleUserIds":["aguwbbftp7lv000p"]`